 Yulia Tsvetkov

-yulia I am an assistant professor in the Paul G. Allen School of Computer Science & Engineering, at the University of Washington.
+yulia I am an associate professor in the Paul G. Allen School of Computer Science & Engineering, at the University of Washington.
 I'm also an adjunct professor at the Language Technologies Institute at CMU.
-I work on Natural Language Processing–a subfield of computer science focusing on computational processing of human languages.
-I am particularly interested in hybrid solutions at the intersection of machine learning and theoretical or social linguistics, i.e., solutions that combine interesting learning/modeling methods and insights about human languages or about people speaking these languages.
+I work on natural language processing, and I'm particularly interested in hybrid solutions at the intersection of machine learning and theoretical or social linguistics, i.e., solutions that combine interesting learning/modeling methods and insights about human languages or about people speaking these languages.

-Much of my research group's work focuses on NLP for social good, multilingual NLP, and language generation.
-This research is motivated by a unified goal: to extend the capabilities of human language technology beyond individual populations and across language boundaries, thereby enabling NLP for diverse and disadvantaged users, the users that need it most.
+Much of my research group's work focuses on understanding and advancing large language models, AI ethics, multilingual learning, and machine learning for NLP.
+This research is motivated by a unified goal: to extend the capabilities of human language technology beyond individual populations and across language and culture boundaries, thereby enabling NLP for all users.
 Here are my CV and Google Scholar page.

 Teaching